jpreall/Clippings/README.md

 ### 2. Clippings_count_miRNAs.py
 Counts all TSO reads aligning precisely to a predicted 3' Drosha processing site for annotated miRNAs.
 Reads are counted if they contain a unique, corrected UMI-barcode pair produced by Cellranger.
 Requires a GFF3-formatted miRNA annotation file downloaded from miRBase.
-Currently tested:
+Currently tested organisms:
 * Human (GRCh38)
 * Mouse (mm10)
 * Fruit Fly (dm6)